-I didn’t need a case manager the first time I represented myself in court.
+I didn’t need Courtroom5, a platform for successfully managing a civil case, the first time I represented myself in court.

 It was a simple traffic ticket, part of an effort to enforce North Carolina’s new seatbelt law.
 At 3:00 am on a weekday, on the five-minute drive to my home from a university lab, a police officer had pulled alongside, seen me driving without a seatbelt, and turned on the flashing lights.

 He was nice enough that night, but I felt I’d been searched and seized unreasonably.
 I fought the ticket and got a traffic court judge to agree with me.
 While he wasn’t authorized to overturn the law, the judge let me go without a fine.

 There have been plenty of times since then where I could’ve used some support in court.
 It took me years to discover there was actually a thing called “civil procedure,” a playbook on how to maneuver in a civil case.